A latent process model for monitoring progress towards hard-to-measure targets, with applications to mental health and online educational assessments: Simulations

 A related question is whether the latent process model can distinguish individuals with non-neglible progress from those with negligible progress, based on the two-component mixture prior for the rates of progress $\lambda_i$ of individuals $i$ described in Section \ref{sec:prior}.
 Figure \ref{fg:sim2_count} reveals that---among the 100 individuals in groups G1, G2, and G3---the percentage of individuals deemed to have made negligible progress is more than 80\% in the low-progress group G1; is between 40\% and 80\% in the moderate-progress group G2; and is less than 20\% in the high-progress group G3.
 The latent process model with $\mathbb{M} \coloneqq \mR^2$ or $\mR^3$ seems to lead to more accurate assessments, compared with the latent process model with $\mathbb{M} \coloneqq \mR$.

-\subsection{Scenario $n=600$, $p=10$, $T=2$}
+\subsubsection{Scenario $n=600$, $p=10$, $T=2$}

 We double the sample size from $n = 300$ to $n = 600$ to explore the behavior of the latent process model as the sample size increases.
 We assume that there are four groups of individuals, called G1, G2, G3 and G4.
 Each group is comprised of 150 individuals.
 At time 1 the success probabilities of all individuals are .2, while at time 2 individuals have success probabilities .3 (G1), .5 (G2), .7 (G3), and .9 (G4).
 We generated 250 data sets and estimated the latent process model with $\mathbb{M} \coloneqq \mR^q$ and $q \in \{1, 2, 3, 4\}$.
+The resulting interaction maps of those three groups of individuals are presented in Supplement \ref{appendix:add}.

 The results dovetail with the results in Section \ref{sec:sim_scenario1}, but suggest that the one-dimensional space $\mathbb{M} \coloneqq \mR$ is even less appealing when $n$ is large: First, the Watanabe–Akaike information criterion \citep{waic} in Table \ref{tab:sim3_fit} favors $\mathbb{M} \coloneqq \mR^2$ over $\mR$,\, $\mR^3$, and $\mR^4$.
 Second, the latent process model can distinguish the groups G1, G2, G3, and G4 when $\mathbb{M} \coloneqq \mR^q$ and $q \geq 2$ according to Figure \ref{fg:sim3_progress}, but the groups G1, G2, G3, and G4 are less well-separated when $\mathbb{M} \coloneqq \mR$.